Pedro Penduko

-Pedro Penduko is a Filipino comic book character styled as a folk hero or superhero, created by National Artist for Literature Francisco V. Coching and debuted on the magazine Liwayway.
+Pedro Penduko is a Filipino fictional comic book character created by National Artist for Literature Francisco V. Coching.
+The character, who is styled as a folk hero, debuted in the magazine Liwayway in 1954.

 In his numerous incarnations, Pedro Penduko is an ordinary human being with no superpowers.
 He is, however, resourceful and quick-witted in battling evil forces.
 He is aided by a magical amulet (known as Mutya in the television series).
 He is first introduced in the 1994 and 2000 films as a descendant of a family of legendary heroes but is a coward.

 In the television version however, Pedro is the son of a mortal and a lambana (fairy) whose adventure begins as he starts searching for his lost father.
 He then encounters extraordinary creatures unique in Philippine folklore.

-Filipino actor Efren Reyes Sr. was the first to play the role on a movie.
-The second was Ramon Zamora.
-The most well-known version of the character was played by Janno Gibbs, who appeared in two Pedro Penduko films.
+Filipino actor Efren Reyes Sr. was the first to play the role in a film.
+The second and iconic portrayal of Pedro Penduko was that of Ramon Zamora.
+The popular version of the character in the 90s was played by Janno Gibbs, who appeared in two Pedro Penduko films.
 Actor Matt Evans was cast as Penduko for a season of the television series Komiks.
 Komiks Presents: Da Adventures of Pedro Penduko was supposed to last only for a season but because of good ratings it was extended for two more seasons.
 The third and last season was retitled Komiks Presents: Si Pedro Penduko at ang mga Engkantao.
 Evans is credited for giving Penduko a curly-haired image, which had already become a trademark of the character.